DanielVanNoord/AlpacaDiscoveryTests/README.md

 Note that this is a UDP protocol, packets can be lost or dropped.
 If you can't find a Device try sending the request again.

 ## Arduino
 A set of examples that run on several different microcontrollers using the Arduino libraries and IDE.
-These are all WiFi based but I plan to add some wired examples.
 In addition I plan to add examples for additional microcontroller stacks as well as additional microcontrollers.

 ### ESP32